What is the simple trick to stop tinnitus?

 Some people report a brief reduction in tinnitus loudness after the occiput (palm) tapping technique.
 The effect lasts seconds to a few minutes and does not work for everyone.
 The most likely mechanism is residual inhibition — a well-documented audiological phenomenon where tinnitus is briefly suppressed following stimulation.
 It is safe to try and costs nothing.

 There is no reliable way to stop tinnitus instantly — it is a perception generated by the brain, not a sound from outside.
 What many people find helps quickly is starting a gentle background sound (white or brown noise) to reduce the contrast, combined with slow breathing to lower the stress response.
 Physical techniques like palm tapping may add brief relief on top of this.
-The combination is typically more effective than any single technique alone.

 Gentle neck stretches — slow tilts, shoulder rolls, chin tucks — are generally safe for most people.
 Avoid any movement that causes pain or dizziness.
 If you have a neck injury, disc problem, or have been advised against neck exercises by a healthcare provider, check before trying these.